MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/remote-desktop-services-per-user-licensing.md

 ---
-title: Troubleshoot remote session disconnected using non-persistent VDI with per-user licensing
+title: Remote session disconnected using non-persistent VDI with per-user licensing
 description: Troubleshooting the "Remote Desktop License Servers unavailable" error when trying to connect to a remote session using non-persistent VDI. ms.date: 04/14/2023
 author: Heidilohr